-Over ninety years ago, Griffith Centers for Children, Chins Up was founded by Miss Emily Griffith.
-She was an educator, a visionary, and an advocate for children.
+Emily Griffith was an educator, a visionary, and an advocate for children.
 Her mission was to provide children with an education and the opportunity to become self-supporting.
-To do this, she established a home where children would find shelter, companionship, and sympathetic guidance.
-Miss Emily’s vision was to inspire children to believe in themselves as a way to overcome their problems.
-Her vision guided the creation of Griffith Centers for Children, Chins Up’s diverse programs and continually pushes us forward in providing innovative services for all members of our beloved communities.
+To do this, she established a home where children would find shelter, companionship, and compassionate guidance.
+Miss Emily’s vision was to inspire children to believe in themselves to overcome their problems.
+Her vision guided the creation of Griffith Centers’ diverse programming and continually pushed us forward in providing innovative services for all members of our beloved communities.

-With the support of the Kiwanis Club of Denver, Emily Griffith founded and opened a residence for homeless boys located at Number 9 Pearl St. as “a home for the boy who needs one.”
+With the support of the Kiwanis Club of Denver, Emily Griffith founded and opened a residence for homeless boys located at Number 9 Pearl St., promoted as “a home for the boy who needs one.”
 In the first four years, 233 young men resided at Number 9 Pearl Street and attended school and worked while having a place to call home.

-As the nation begins to recognize the enormity of child abuse and neglect, Emily Griffith Center changes its overall focus from a group home to a treatment center.
-In 1975, an on-site residential school begins.
+As the nation begins to recognize the enormity of child abuse and neglect, Emily Griffith Center expands its overall focus from a group home to a treatment center.
+In 1975, an on-site residential school began.

-After 53 years in Denver, Emily Griffith Center moves to 100 acre ranch in Larkspur, CO.
-Animal therapy is introduced to meet the increasingly complex needs of troubled children.
-A ropes course is built, providing a physical component to the therapeutic treatment plan to build confidence and teamwork in residents.
-In 1999, a treatment center in Colorado Springs opens, later expanding to include an independent living center and day treatment program.
+After 53 years in Denver, Emily Griffith Center expands to a 100-acre ranch in Larkspur, CO.
+The Center introduced Animal Therapy to meet the increasingly complex needs of troubled children.
+A ropes course was built, providing a physical component to the therapeutic plan to build confidence and teamwork in residents.
+In 1999, a treatment center in Colorado Springs opened, later expanding to include an independent living center and day treatment program.

-A Transitional Skills Program opened for youth who have completed their intensive treatment and are now ready to leave our Center.
-This program guides them through job searches, graduating from high school or obtaining their GED and finding an apartment.
-A Truancy Prevention Program was launched in partnership with school districts and truancy courts to increase student engagement in school.
+A Transitional Skills Program opened for youth who have completed their intensive treatment and are ready to leave our Center.
+This program guides them through job searches, graduating from high school, obtaining their G.E.D., and finding an apartment.
+We launched a Truancy Prevention Program in partnership with school districts and truancy courts to increase student engagement in school.